-David is an associate in the New York office of Morrison Mahoney.
+David is a partner in the New York office of Morrison Mahoney.
 He concentrates his practice in the area of workers’ compensation defense and represents carriers, third-party administrators, and self-insured employers in the defense of workers’ compensation claims filed in New York.

 David has been practicing in this area for nearly his entire career, has traveled to every hearing office in the State of New York, and has appeared at hundreds of hearings, trials, and medical depositions.
 He has obtained favorable results from the Board Panel, the Full Board, and the Appellate Division, Third Department.